bytebase/bytebase.com-old/content/blog/sql-chat.md

 ---
-title: Announcing SQL Chat, chat-based SQL Client for querying data and answering DB questions
+title: Chat SQL - Chat with Your Database
 author: Tianzhou
 published_at: 2023/03/29 21:21:21
 feature_image: /static/blog/sql-chat/sqlchat.webp
 tags: Announcement
 featured: true
-description: The arrival of Generative AI brings a paradigm shift to software interface design.
-Essentially, every GUI-based software can be rebuilt by adopting the chat-based design.
-How to capture this once-in-a-lifetime oppurtunity?
+description: Announcing SQL Chat, chat-based SQL Client for querying data and answering DB questions.
 ---

 My first professional job is working on a codebase with over 1M LOC.
 The software provides a complete set of components including self-developed database, self-developed GUI controls, and custom scripting language.
 Users can use it to build an app purely by drag&drop.
 Today, this is known as the so-called no-code/low-code platform.
 While the software I worked on created way back in 1985 and is still iterating gradually, now at version 19.